Great to see you in class!

 5) many other types, which we will cover in the next lessons.

-First of all -> Deliver on your initial promise.
-If you promised to someone, deliver that promise first: the ebook, the free software, etc.
+First of all, you need to deliver on your initial promise.
+If you promised something to someone, deliver that promise first: the ebook, the free software, etc.

-Now, you have their permission to send in more valuable things.
+Then, you can start sending in more valuable things.

 More valuable things could be: courses, PRO Tips, webinars, etc.